NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2: 92-96

-More complaints about people being disobedient.
+**New topic**: More complaints about people being disobedient.

-# Surah 2: 97-98

-> Whoever is an enemy to Gabriel-for he brings down the (revelation) to thy heart by Allah's will, a confirmation of what went before

-Islam seems to accredit Gabriel for conveying all revelation.
-In the Bible Gabriel is mentioned twice bringing messages.
-Other times it is unnamed angels, or the Word of God, or the Spirit of God who comes directly.
-Islam seems to conflate all these diverse means of communication God uses into one angel who is really busy.

-This verse also affirms that the Bible is correct, saying the Quran is **a confirmation of what went before**, i.e. the Bible.

 # Surah 2: 99

 > We have sent down to thee Manifest Signs (ayat)

+**New topic**: Miracles

 Just a note on translation itself: The Arabic says "ayat" meaning verse, but it is here translated as "Signs", which is also a synonym for miracles.
-I just want to bring your attention to the fact that Muslims consider the Quran itself a miracle (as if writing a really poor piece of literature is beyond human ability), so each piece of text is a "miracle" because they think Allah himself authored it.
-It's a really strange view, but it is good to keep in mind when Muslims talk about "miracles" that their definition could potentially be vastly different from what would normally be considered a miracle.
-A Christian would not consider a random Bible verse to be a miracle.
-Perhaps if the verse was a prophecy that was fulfilled, then the prophecy would be considered a miracle, but not the text of the verse itself.
-Just something I have noticed.
+Muslims consider the Quran itself a miracle, so each piece of text is a "miracle" because they think Allah himself authored it.
+It's good to keep in mind that when Muslims talk about "miracles" their definition is different.
+A verse of text is not a miracle.

 # Surah 2: 100-101

 > there came to them a messenger from Allah, confirming what was with them

-More complaints against faithful people and more confirmation that the Bible is not corrupted.
+**New topic**: More complaints against faithful people and more confirmation that the Bible is not corrupted.

 # Surah 2: 102-103